maarten-pennings/C64howto/blinky1541/readme.md

 effects the behavior.
 Feel free to skip this section.

-I did reset (my virtual) drive on every experiment, you might see other (non-0) left-overs in the buffer.
+I did reset (my virtual) drive on every experiment, if you don't do that, you might see other (non-0) left-overs in the buffer.

 #### Issue 1: relaxed len byte